shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-via-rtb.md

   Use this strategy to vary bids based on the likelihood of a click for each piece of inventory.
-This strategy uses the Xandr optimization engine. {expand:Expand to see more options}
+This strategy uses the Microsoft Advertising optimization engine. {expand:Expand to see more options}

   - **Optimize to $ _ _ per click** - Enter the dollar amount per click